Got $1,000? 3 Top TSX Stocks to Buy Today

 This article represents the opinion of the writer, who may disagree with the “official” recommendation position of a Motley Fool premium service or advisor.
 We’re Motley!
 Questioning an investing thesis — even one of our own — helps us all think critically about investing and make decisions that help us become smarter, happier, and richer, so we sometimes publish articles that may not be in line with recommendations, rankings or other content.

 Fool contributor Vineet Kulkarni has no position in any of the stocks mentioned.
-The Motley Fool recommends Magna Int’l.
+The Motley Fool owns shares of and recommends Enbridge.